 We know we “should” try to stand out, but it’s not clear exactly how.

-Yet top performers know how.
-Even in this economy, they have multiple job offers.
+Yet top performers know-how.
+Even in a bad economy, they have multiple job offers.
 Many top performers who were laid off in 2009 and 2010 had multiple job offers within days.

 While they’re collecting the best jobs — often before the jobs are ever announced publicly — most people fight over the scraps by “spraying and praying” for their shotgunned resume to be answered by someone.
 You see this level of humiliating desperation mirrored only in the life-coach market, filled with 98% useless people with no discernible skills while 2% take the entire industry’s profits.

 Standing out is hard.
 Not only do you have to know HOW to stand out, you have to execute masterfully.
-To show you how, today we begin the 3-week Dream Job Boot Camp.
-This week, we’ll be covering SPECIFIC EXAMPLES of how to stand out in a way that gets you the right attention, at the right time, from the right people.
+To show you how, we’ll be covering SPECIFIC EXAMPLES of how to stand out in a way that gets you the right attention, at the right time, from the right people.

 You’ll learn how to make your resume “semi-automatically” float to the top of the pile, beating out hundreds of competing candidates.
 I’ll show you the specific resume that secured me job offers from Google and other companies — as well as analyze exactly why I constructed it the way I did.

 I’d like to begin by talking about the surprising challenges of standing out.

 That’s salt, also called a commodity.
 It’s called a commodity because you don’t care which brand of salt you get…they’re all the same to you.
 You can substitute one brand of salt for another and nobody would be able to tell the difference.
 And as a result, the price of commodity salt is extremely low.